 Did you know your ears are not just for hearing?
 They are also the home for your balance and spatial orientation.

 This temperature drop cools down your vestibular apparatus.
-Sensory information about motion, equilibrium, and spatial orientation is provided by your vestibular apparatus.
+Sensory information about motion, equilibrium, and spatial orientation are provided by your vestibular apparatus.
 Cooling it down may cause temporary dizziness for some people.

 If dizziness occurs it usually lasts for a few short minutes.
 Once the cold air inside the ear canal is warmed up again by the body the dizzy feeling will subside.